mads-swaps/mads-swaps.github.io/index.md

 # AWS Infrastructure

-The team was provided with 600 USD worth of AWS credits for this project and a decision was made to create a scalable production environment where it is easy to deploy changes without having to worry too much about provisioning and managing hardware.
+An AWS credit of 600 USD was used to build a scalable production environment where it is easy to deploy changes without having to worry too much about provisioning and managing hardware.

 <p align="center"><img src='images/simple_diagram.png' alt='Simplified diagram of AWS services used for data acquisition and simulation'></p>
 <center><b>Figure X</b> - Simplified diagram of AWS services used for data acquisition and simulation.</center>

 ## Amazon Relational Database Service

-Amazon RDS is a managed database service on AWS.
-The PostgreSQL engine was chosen for this project due to each of the team members having experience with it.
-Although the performance was not the best, an instance size of t2.micro was sufficient with the current dataset size and loading based on simulation usage.
+Amazon RDS with a PostgreSQL engine was selected for its familiarity and expandability.
+A low performance instance of size t2.micro is sufficient with the current dataset size and loading based on simulation usage despite being the second smallest t2 instance.

 The RDS database consists of 7 tables: